 - loss of spontaneity and sense of initiative

-- mood and personality changes, and increased anxiety
+- mood and personality changes or increased anxiety

-As the disease spreads to more regions of the brain, additional clinical symptoms may include:
+As the disease progresses, additional clinical symptoms may include:

 - increasing memory loss and confusion

 - shortened attention span

 - difficulty with language